paritytech/txwrapper-core/packages/txwrapper-substrate/README.md

   };
 ```

-Have a look at the [txwrapper creation guide for chain builders](../../CHAIN_BUILDER.md) to see more guidance how to use this package.
+Have a look at the [txwrapper creation guide for chain builders](../../CHAIN_BUILDER.md) to see more guidance on how to use this package in a chain specific txwrapper.